HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 into the same category gives us a decent amount of data points to perform further investigation.

-1. Draw a mosaic pairs plot of all factor variables in `DoctorVisits`.
+b.
+Draw a mosaic pairs plot of all factor variables in `DoctorVisits`.
     Based on the plot, which variables appear to have a *strong* association with `numvisits`? *medium* association? *weak or no* association?
 (Make your judgments relative to the other variables.)